tobyhodges/tobyhodges/README.md

 who enjoys teaching computational research skills and creating high-quality lesson material.
-I help members of [The Carpentries](https://carpentries.org) community create new lessons, using design approaches based on the current runderstanding of how people learn.
+I help members of [The Carpentries](https://carpentries.org) community create new lessons, using design approaches based on the current understanding of how people learn.
 Check out @carpentries-incubator to see some of the lessons we're building together.

 If you're interested in creating a lesson yourself,